butlerx/wetty/docs/atoz.md

 ### Accessing the web interface.

-This needs to be clarified here because it is not easy to do in the next steps if `wetty` is running in the terminal.
+This needs to be done here because it is not easy to do in the next steps if `wetty` is running in the terminal.

 This command will generate the correct URL you need to visit after using the start up commands in the following section.